 How does it compare to your own review of the track from the start of class?

-So let’s review: what are the key components to a review?
+What are the key components to a review?

 - Context (or, time & place): Does the author describe a context for the song?
 That is, do they tell us who the artist is or their reputation based on previous recordings?
 Do they mention popular or representative responses to the track?
 Is it on a certain album?
 Do they mention the year and/or social or cultural context of the track?